 If you are using aluminum espresso machine, then they can only be hand-washed.
 You should disassemble the device entirely and clean the SEAL properly.
 This can be checked directly for wear and replaced if necessary.
 Stainless steel models are usually dishwasher safe.
 A look at the operating instructions provides information.

 If you want to descale your machine, then gentle natural products like apple cider vinegar are the best options.
 Then boil water without coffee grounds to remove the vinegar residues, and nothing stands in the way of the next delicious cup of “caffè” from the espresso machine!
+We do have a guide to help you out on cleaning your Jura coffee machines, you can refer this article.

 - You can brew strong black coffee with an espresso maker and not espresso!